MartinBuchmann/binoxxo/README.md

 # binoxxo

-A common lisp programm for using binoxxo puzzels.
+A common lisp program for solving binoxxo puzzels.
 For details see README.txt.